Paddy Randles: Campaign

 Corporal punishment in Irish schools was discussed in government debates on 23 July and 4 December 1969.
 In the latter debate was discussed a 1968 case in which a 9-year old partially deaf-blind boy from a Dublin school was severely beaten on the buttocks by a Christian Brother who was sued by the parents: they were awarded one shilling and had to pay costs.
 The American broadcaster, NBC, followed up on the News of the World story and earlier campaigning against corporal punishment by Cyril Daly, P.D.
 McCarthy, Dermot Walsh and N.P.
-Walsh with its report The Land of Saints and Scholars, part of its First Tuesday programme aired in September 1969 about corporal punishment in Irish schools, also aired on the Irish broadcaster RTE.
-The broadcast was called "a vile piece of treachery against the Irish people" by senator Seán Brosnahan - also general secretary of the Irish National Teachers Organisation.
+Walsh with its report The Land of Saints and Scholars, part of its First Tuesday programme aired in September 1969 about corporal punishment in Irish schools, also aired on the Irish broadcaster RTÉ.
+The broadcast was called "a vile piece of treachery against the Irish people" by senator Seán Brosnahan – also general secretary of the Irish National Teachers Organisation.
 In the Seanad, he spoke of "a vicious campaign which has been carried on inside and outside this country against the teaching profession," adding "We are discussing a campaign which tries to pin the charge of brutality on Irish teachers, on Irish schools and on the Irish system."
 He accused unnamed medical professionals, "a very small group who do not represent at all the magnificent profession of medicine in this country."
 The Seanad Éireann received thousands of letters about the programme.
 Public discussions often related to protecting the image of Ireland and supporting the reputation of the Catholic Church.
 Local Labour Party election material claimed "Beating is a British legacy" and provided contact details for the new REFORM organisation aiming to stop corporal punishment.